 “You have shingles.”

 Shingles?
 Shingles?
 Who the fuck gets shingles?
-Isn’t shingles something people got in the 1600s after spending a month in a cargo hold while crossing the Atlantic?
+Isn’t shingles something people got in the 1700s after spending a month below deck while crossing the Atlantic?
 Or maybe that was scurvy.
 Either way, I’m pretty sure you have to be a special kind of basket case to contract shingles in 2014.